 Parts of a Funeral Resolution

-When putting together a funeral resolution, you need to gather several pieces of information, which can come from the church's pastor or staff and includes the name of church, how long the deceased person was an active member, his or her involvement in ministries and any personal stories the clergy may have.
+When putting together resolutions for funerals, you need to gather several pieces of information, which can come from the church's pastor or staff and includes the name of church, how long the deceased person was an active member, his or her involvement in ministries and any personal stories the clergy may have.

 The writer will then take this information and draft it into the resolution format.
 A funeral resolution comes in five parts: